What is on the packing list?

 - We'll play some soccer, but it's casual, so shin guards and cleats are not necessary.
 However, your child is welcome to bring those items along if you prefer.

-- We highly recommend that you LABEL all of your child's gear and clothing!!!
+- Please LABEL all of your child's gear and clothing!!!

 ITEMS NOT PERMITTED: